-CBB instructors are faculty members at the Institute, who can teach their courses in Spanish, as well as Institute Alumni, who live in Spanish-speaking countries and have either achieved a graduate degree or an excellent academic experience.
-The latter maintain assiduous contact with the Institute's professors in order to consult them about the course content, bibliography and teaching as well as learning strategies.
+CBB instructors are faculty members at the Institute, who can teach their courses in Spanish, as well as Institute Alumni, who live in Spanish-speaking countries and have either achieved a graduate degree or an outstanding academic performance.
+The latter maintain assiduous contact with the Institute in order to consult about the course content, bibliography and teaching as well as learning strategies.

 The program has a Spanish-speaking general coordinator, who is part of the faculty at the Institute.
-Besides, it counts with an assistant coordinator and a technical administrator of the operating system and the website of the program community.
+Besides, it counts with an assistant coordinator and a technical administrator of the operating system and the website of the program community (www.cursos-balamand.net).